zacyzacy/zacyoungdale-website/content/_index.md

 # ___Zac Youngdale___
 ---

-Experienced system administrator and programmer, trying to break into the games industry.
+Experienced programmer, trying to break into the games industry.
 Very passionate about video games and learning what makes them tick.
-Proud Canadian, fluent in both English and French.
-My specialties include Programming, particularly Gameplay and Backend, testing and deploying software, making great coffee, and being a reliable team player.
+Proud Canadian, fluent in both english and french.
+My specialties include programming, particularly gameplay and backend, testing and deploying software, making great coffee, and being a reliable team player.

 ---